alessioraggioli/Personal-Projects/README.md

-In this repo i will upload ITS works and personal projects.
+In this repository, I will upload ITS works and personal projects.
 I have also designed this website : www.f1line.com not responsive :(